mattjones753/terraform-intro/README.md

 Terraform Intro Demo
 ==============

+This project contains some simple terraform code to show some of the simple features of terraform managing AWS infrastructure in a single account.

 Steps
 ----

-The various steps are visible as the initial commits to this repository, their details are outlined below:
+The various steps are available as separate branches in this repository named `step_x` where `x` is the step number, their details are outlined below:

 ### 1. Create S3 Bucket